magicmouse/beads-examples/Example - Tolkien SDK/README.md

 ```
  	type character = record
- 		id : String	-- internal character ID (used for linking to quotes)
  		name : String		-- the character name
 		birth : String   	-- when character was born		death : String		-- when character dies
 		spouse : String   	-- spouse of character
 		race : String   	-- the race of the character